Faculty Dr Ugen Bhutia

 Over the past few decades, the rhetoric of smart and futuristic cities has defined the agenda of urbanisation in India.
 The underpinnings of these projects are heroic assumptions of modernity(ies) to achieve new goals and aspirations often assuming forms of urban utopia and taking a disruptive approach to urban planning.
 Our research, which focuses on the capital project of Amaravati in Andhra Pradesh, shows how the idea of Amaravati in its built and imagined form makes sense to various stakeholders.
 The research was conducted using qualitative field-based research methods in four villages (Neerukonda, Kuragallu, Ionolu and Nowluru) in the Amaravati capital region.
 Based on recent interventions in the studies of postcolonial urbanism we propose three key arguments.
 First, Amaravati in its built and imagined form confirms and negotiates the global discourse on world class city.
 The second, idea of Amaravati is conceived and progressed by presenting a futuristic vision rooted in the historical patterns of Telugu aspirations for a modern technocratic state.
 Third, Amaravati embodies the spirit of speculative urbanism, and the project is propelled by the grammar of speed.
 Lastly, the chapter shows how the idea of world-class in the Global South is imagined and formed by a complex network of inter-referencing and worlding practices.

-• The Limbu – Tamang Communities of Sikkim History and Future of Their Demand for Reservation
+• The Limbu–Tamang Communities of Sikkim History and Future of Their Demand for Reservation

-Source Title: Economic and Political Weekly, Quartile: Q3, DOI Link
+Article, Economic and Political Weekly, 2023,

 View abstract ⏷